Updated: Mar 26

 Scroll to the bottom of this post to read more about the Dean's family life and why he is the way he is.

-Watch this podcast episode to learn more about his background and psyche:
+Watch these podcast episodes to learn more about his background and psyche:

 The Dean's Family Life